kanishkan91/Python-DataUpdate-DataProcessor-kbn/README.md

  10) Currently, only the WDI data pull and the UIS data pull scrape data using APIs.
 For the rest, just update the Base data in the Python files folder.
  11) Similarly, users can make changes to individual concordance tables as well
+ 12) Use the CreateSQLTable.py file to generate the MasterData.db database.
+A total of 978 data series will be generated!